AiroaeiCatalin/AiroaeiCatalin/README.md

 <h3>Currently studying at Codecool Academy!</h3>

-- 🔭As for the moment, I am working on **Best auto deals app** which is an app where you can trade used cars.
+- 🔭 As for the moment, I am working on **Best auto deals app** which is an app where you can trade used cars.

 - 🌱 The technologies I'm currently using but also at the same time learning are **Java, html5, css3, javascript, postgresql, react.js, Spring Boot, Spring Security, typescript**